 Research

 Research in the Frost Lab focuses on how nutrients affect animals and their foodweb interactions in aquatic ecosystems.
-Most of our work involves 'ecological stoichiometry', which a way of thinking about the effects of nutrient ratios in the environment.
+Most of our work involves 'ecological stoichiometry', which is a way of thinking about the effects of nutrient ratios in the environment.
 The Frost lab has used this perspective to study how nutrient availability affects a diverse collection of aquatic life from aquatic plants and algae to mayflies and zooplankton.
 Much of our current research now examines animal responses (biochemical, physiological and population-level) to interactions among nutritional and environmental stressors in the laboratory and in the field.

 People